During my critiquing of works on this site and others, I've noticed a near epidemic of two particular mistakes I'd like to call attention to.

 Sage put her hands on her hips.
 "I think you're making a mistake."

 -There are only two people in the exchange.
-Tag dialog about once every 3 lines, so the reader can keep track, but you don't need to tag every line.
+Tag dialogue about once every 3 lines, so the reader can keep track, but you don't need to tag every line.
 If someone responds to Ricky's comment, it's probably Sage, because she's the only other person in the room.
 Obviously, if a new voice interrupts their conversation, it should be remarked on.

 The second mistake I see really is a mistake: to paraphrase Mark Twain 'the use of, rather than the best possible word, its second cousin'.
 'Accept' is not the same as 'except'.
 'Affect' and 'effect' are not interchangeable.
 'Then' refers to time, 'than' refers to preference.

 For writers, to be sure the word you're using is the one you want, look it up a thesaurus (in Microsoft Word, you highlight it and right-click, then choose 'synonyms'.
 In Works, highlight it and go to the thesaurus under 'tools' on the toolbar.
 Failing that, use a paper thesaurus).
 If the synonyms match what you want, it's the right word.
 You can also use a dictionary; I prefer to use the thesaurus on MS Word because it's right there as I work.
 If the thesaurus has no matches, then I go to or haul out my mom's college dictionary from its convenient place on the top shelf (if your paper dictionary weighs more than three pounds, keep it somewhere close to the ground.
 Better for your back that way).
+A Google search may also help you figure out if your phrasing is just obscure or downright unknown.

 And finally, remember that not only should your word mean what you think it means, it should also be fitting with your tone, setting, and the vocabulary of your POV character.
 Avoid modern phrases if you aren't writing in modern times.
 Avoid using casual or quaint words in emotionally charged scenes.
 Don't use highly scientific words if your character isn't a nuclear physicist, etc.